-Account Based Sales (ABS) is hardly a new concept but many business leaders are giving it more than just a second look.
+Account-Based Sales (ABS) is hardly a new concept, but today, many business leaders are giving it more than just a second look.

 Gartner predicted it will become the default selling framework for most tech vendors that exceed $5 million in annual revenue.
 Moreover, 7 out of 10 surveyed corporate leaders revealed they are increasing their budget to improve their account-based strategies.

 There are many factors driving the dramatic shift towards account-based selling:

 - Customer centricity, which is a key tenet of ABS, has become the new mantra.

 - There has been an uptick in the required number of approvals, especially in enterprise sales.
 Thus, making the sales process more complex.

 - The ROI on ABS adoption has been clearly demonstrated over the years.
 Interdepartmental alignment, process improvements, and brand loyalty are among the key benefits.

 If you think your sales teams can improve their performance, perhaps it’s high time for you to give ABS a second look.